Meat Is Medicine

 Regulatory risks.
 Labeling food as “medicine” could subject these programs to regulatory oversight by the FDA.
 That’s not necessarily a good thing.
 Food policy has long been influenced by weak science and corporate interests.
 For example, the widely criticized Tufts Food Compass ranked sugary cereals above eggs and beef in terms of healthfulness—a testament to how flawed metrics can distort dietary recommendations [9].

 Language matters.
-I prefer the term “Food is Nourishment”, because that’s what food fundamentally is: a source of essential nutrients that allow our bodies to heal, thrive, and function.
-Still, that phrase lacks the same punch of “Food is Medicine,” so for now, I’m calling this movement “Meat is Medicine™”—a stepping stone toward a more accurate and inclusive vision.
+I prefer the term “Food is Nourishment”, because that’s what food fundamentally is: a source of essential nutrients that allow our bodies to heal, thrive, and optimally function.
+Still, that phrase lacks the same punch of “Food is Medicine,” so for now, I’m calling this movement “Meat is Medicine”—a stepping stone toward a more accurate and inclusive vision.

-Tufts and the Plant-Based Bias
+Tufts University and the Plant-Based Bias

 Nina Teicholz, author of The Big Fat Surprise, has written extensively about the bias against animal foods in public health and nutrition science.
-She argues that many of the studies underpinning dietary guidelines are deeply flawed, often observational and confounded by variables like socioeconomic status and lifestyle [8].
+She argues that many of the studies underpinning dietary guidelines are deeply flawed, often observational, and confounded by variables like socioeconomic status and lifestyle [8].
 Yet these same studies influence food policy and FIM program eligibility.

 Dr. Frédéric Leroy, a professor of food science and biotechnology, has also been a powerful voice exposing the global anti-livestock agenda that increasingly shapes our food policy and public perception.
 His research highlights how a small network of ideologically driven organizations—often backed by corporate and philanthropic interests—has successfully influenced dietary guidelines in schools, hospitals, and government institutions.
 Through detailed investigations, Leroy has demonstrated how this movement infiltrates media narratives, academia, and global policy frameworks, promoting plant-based diets as a universal good while undermining the role of animal-sourced foods in sustainable and healthy food systems [1].

-The result?
+The end result?
 Millions of dollars directed toward plant-based programs that may not provide the full spectrum of nutrients required for optimal human health.

-Who’s Funding “Food Is Medicine”—And is there Bias Against Meat?
+Who’s Funding “Food Is Medicine”—and is there Bias Against Meat?

 While the idea of using food to heal is powerful, the current implementation of Food Is Medicine (FIM) programs is heavily shaped by funding priorities—and those priorities are far from neutral.